Dreded/EggDuino/README.md

     - Extract the ZIP
     - Build: 'platformio run'
     - Upload firmware: 'platformio run --target upload' (bottom left of VS Code, Arrow beside checkmark)

+# Disable Auto Restart
+#### Failing to do so you will get "Failed to connect to EggBot. :(" when trying to plot inside Inkscape
+- Uno: Install a 10uF capacitor between Reset and GND ( obviously negative side in GND )

 # Install Platform.IO
 ### Optional but recommended